Region level via centralization for hyperplane arrangements and beyond: Introduction

-The actual theorem given in \cite{Zaslavsky_2003} differs from Theorem \ref{degrees of freedom theorem} in two major ways.
-First, Zaslavsky gives a more general enumeration of faces by level and dimension, whereas we focus only on regions.
-The more general statement can be recovered simply by summing Equation \eqref{eqn:main} over all restrictions $\Aa^X$, for $X \in \Ll(\Aa)$.
-Zaslavsky proves his theorem by doing exactly this, summing \cite[Equation 1.3]{Zaslavsky_2003} over restrictions.
-Thus Zaslavsky's Equation 1.3 is the more direct analogue of Equation \eqref{eqn:main}.
-We do not consider this generalization here, as we have not identified situations where it is as useful as the special case of regions.
-Second, Zaslavsky uses the concepts of ideal dimension and projectivization, which are equivalent but not identical to our level and centralization.
+The statement of this corollary still differs from Zaslavsky's in that he gives it in terms of a bivariate generating function, which allows collapsing the outer sum into the definition of the Whitney polynomial of $\Aa$.
+More significantly, Zaslavsky uses the concepts of ideal dimension and projectivization, which are equivalent but not identical to our level and centralization.
 To compare ideal dimension with level, the reader should note that all sets that we consider the level of are relatively open polyhedra, and so have level one greater than their ideal dimension \cite[Proposition 7.4]{Zaslavsky_2003}.
 To compare the other concepts, we have the isomorphisms of posets $\Ll(\Hh^\infty) \simeq \Ll(\underline{\Aa})$, $\Ll(\Hh^s) \simeq \Ll(\underline{\Aa}^V)$, and $\Ll(\Hh(s)) \simeq \Ll(\Aa_V)$ in Zaslavsky's Equation 1.3 and our Equation \eqref{eqn:main} respectively.

 Zaslavsky's proof is not explicitly bijective, though it could be modified to be so.
 To improve this situation and to show how centralization can be used in place of projectivization, we give a bijective proof for Theorem \ref{degrees of freedom theorem} between Sections \ref{sec:lemmas} and \ref{sec:main}.
 In the first, we develop three geometric lemmas regarding recession cones.
 In the second, we give a bijection for each summand of Equation \eqref{eqn:main}, stated as Theorem \ref{bijection}.
 This bijection is also useful later, in obtaining Theorem \ref{chi_thm}.